 Again, in light of the current virus situation, we will give you the option to attend a future class (from the start) for no additional charge, or we can issue you a full refund of tuition paid.

 Here is a list of current things that UBI is proactively doing to keep you safe:

-- We have reduced class sizes from 16 to only 8.
-With only 8 students in class each student will get an assigned workbench for the duration of the course.
-Also, students will be spread out in the “U” seating area, allowing 6 foot spacing between seated students.
+- We have reduced class sizes to half-capacity from 16 to 8.
+With only 8 students, each student will get an assigned workbench for the duration of the course.
+Also, students will be spread out in the “U” seating area with plexiglass panels placed between students.

 - UBI staff wipes down touched surfaces at least one time per day in the classroom including: